Listen to This Article:

 1. Get Your High School Diploma or Equivalent

-There are no formal education requirements to becoming a baker.
-But if you plan to go to baking school, you’ll need to be at least 16 years old and have your high school diploma or equivalent first.
+There are no formal education requirements for becoming a baker.
+But if you plan to go to baking or culinary school, you’ll likely need to be at least 16 years old and have your high school diploma or equivalent first (this is the case at Escoffier, for example).

 Even if you don’t choose to attend baking school, many employers across all industries often like to see applicants who have at least finished high school or received an equivalent credential like their GED.
 It can show that you can follow through with assigned work and display a minimum level of responsibility.

-2. Learn the Baking Basics at Baking & Pastry School
+2. Learn the Baking ABCs at Baking & Pastry School

 The Difference Between a Baker and a Pastry Chef